Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

 We see that the sampling proportion ([Figure 20](#tracersampling)) is estimated to be below 5 {% eqinline \times %} 10^(-5).
 This a lot lower than the mean we set for the prior on the sampling proportion (0.001).
 Therefore our prior estimate of the sampling proportion was much too high.
-Consequently, we see that the number of cases is also much higher than we initially thought.
-We assumed that there are around 1,000 cases when we set the prior, however our posterior indicates that the epidemic has on the order of tens of thousands of cases.
+Consequently, we see that the number of cases was also much higher than we initially thought.
+We assumed that there were around 1,000 cases when we set the prior, however our posterior indicates that the epidemic had on the order of tens of thousands of cases.

 <figure>
 	<a id="tracersampling"></a>